-42. "This section reviews briefly the financial resources going into general life development and those going specifically for children and youth.
-The review 1 much confirms that if real progress is to be made, the importance of the development present of children and youth must be accepted as a long-term goal of general development by the newly developing countries, and by many sources of external assistance, as represent well as by the United Nations family of agencies. m to Internal resources of the developing countries 43.
-The annual national incomes of the developing countries, exclusive of main-1 better land China, total about \$125,000 million a year -- about one-eighth of the combined reater income of the economically advanced countries. $\frac{16}{}$ While the situation varies proportiongreatly among the developing countries, current expenditures for education, health higher. and other social services may total as much as \$8,000 or \$9,000 million annually but they are still insufficient to provide schooling for more than half the children ient of these countries, or to bring health services to more than a small fraction of them. ;ion, ical.
-44. Apart from these recurring expenditures, which will gradually increase and ıđτ which, in some cases, may be spent more effectively in the future, the developing countries are also making capital or development expenditures, often under a , have separate budget.
-Total new investment, mostly for economic development, in these the needs countries is now running to the equivalent of \$10,000 million per annum.
-According to unofficial estimates, about twice that amount is needed if self-sustaining eco ess nomic growth is to be achieved.
-No analysis is available of how much of these capital or development expenditures have any relation to programmes improving the - and quality of future generations.
+42. This section reviews briefly the financial resources going into general development and those going specifically for children and youth.
+The review confirms that if real progress is to be made, the importance of the development of children and youth must be accepted as a long-term goal of general development by the newly developing countries, and by many sources of external assistance, as well as by the United Nations family of agencies.

+Internal resources of the developing countries

+43. The annual national incomes of the developing countries, exclusive of mainland China, total about \$125,000 million a year -- about one-eighth of the combined income of the economically advanced countries. $\frac{16}{}$ While the situation varies greatly among the developing countries, current expenditures for education, health and other social services may total as much as \$8,000 or \$9,000 million annually, $\frac{17}{}$ but they are still insufficient to provide schooling for more than half the children of these countries, or to bring health services to more than a small fraction of them.

+44. Apart from these recurring expenditures, which will gradually increase and which, in some cases, may be spent more effectively in the future, the developing countries are also making capital or development expenditures, often under a separate budget.
+Total new investment, mostly for economic development, in these countries is now running to the equivalent of \$10,000 million per annum.
+According to unofficial estimates, about twice that amount is needed if self-sustaining economic growth is to be achieved.
+No analysis is available of how much of these capital or development expenditures have any relation to programmes improving the quality of future generations.